 For many highly traumatized clients, the body doesn’t know what to do with deep breathing.
 I explain to clients that deep breathing is a practice that becomes more powerful the more you use it and get in touch with it.
 This helps you better manage client expectations by normalizing the progressive nature of most adaptive coping skills.

 I want to explain clearly what is likely to happen as you practice deep breathing at home.
 You may do it several times and not notice much.
 If you keep at it, you may notice that it calms you down some and then your anxiety goes right back up not long after you do it.
 That is normal.
-People often come and tell me that doing deep breathing for five minutes calms them for a very brief period (30 seconds or so) and then their anxiety goes right back up.
-That’s normal.
-This feels like a complete waste of time to spend five minutes breathing and to feel calmer for 30 seconds.
+People often come and tell me that doing deep breathing for several minutes calms them for a very brief period (30 seconds or so) and then their anxiety goes right back up.
+If an aspirin only worked for a headache 30 seconds I would also say that it doesn’t work for me… but when approaching the body a brief calm is what working means at first.
 It gets better once your body gets used to it.
 It doesn’t know that feeling a little more relaxed is okay.
-You teach it that it is okay by continuing to dip your toe into it a few minutes at a time several times per day.
+You teach it that it is okay by continuing to dip your toe into it a few moments at a time several times per day.
 Once you have done it for several weeks, you will notice that it calms you more and longer.
 Anxiety is like the gas petal.
 Breathing is like the brake.
 Do you remember when you first drove and you put your foot on the brake?
 It took a while for you to figure out how to work it.
 Now you are able to work it almost without thinking about it.
-Breathing is a practice that gets stronger the more you do it.
+Breathing is a practice that gets stronger the more you do it and dipping your toe into gently it will give .

 When “It Doesn’t Work” Means that I Forget to Do It